panstromek/zebra-rs/README.md

 This repository also contains a source code for [Webzebra](https://webzebra.netlify.app/), wasm version based on the Rust port, which runs in the browser.

+This project is a result of transpiling original sources from C to Rust using [c2rust](https://github.com/immunant/c2rust) and gradual refactoring of the output.
+The code quite messy in many places and contains a lot of refactoring artifacts.
+The goal is to gradually get it in shape, but currently expect a lot of rough edges.

+## Future goals

+ - Add more features to WebZebra (to be roughly on par with WZebra or Reversatile)
+ - Getting rid of unsafe, global variables, cleaning up c2rust/refactoring artifacts
+ - Separate the engine better from UI (CLI or Webzebra) and make it more usable and less prone to bugs
+ - In further future, extend/optimize the engine (e.g. make it multithreaded, which should be easier to do in Rust than in the original C code)

 ## Building

 Following instructions are for CLI version of zebra and its tools.
 For building Webzebra,